neumino/neumino.github.io/movies.md

-### N.T.R.
-Kathanayakudu
+### How to Train Your Dragon: The Hidden World
-*Released on 2019-01-09, vote average 7*
+*Released on 2019-01-03, vote average 8.4*

-Based on the journey of the legendary Telugu actor, filmmaker and ex-Chief Minister Late Taraka Rama Rao Nandamuri.
+As Hiccup fulfills his dream of creating a peaceful dragon utopia, Toothless’ discovery of an untamed, elusive mate draws the Night Fury away.
+When danger mounts at home and Hiccup’s reign as village chief is tested, both dragon and rider must make impossible decisions to save their kind.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/1-2J7avI9W8?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/7Pbk02GqixU?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>